izgzhen/iris-coq/README.txt

   in the folder containing this README.

   Be aware that iris.v takes a long time to check and needs significant amounts of RAM!
-  8GiB may be sufficient, but to be safe you should have 16GiB and give it around 2 to 3 hours.

 OVERVIEW OF LEMMAS

-  Below we give a mapping from proof rules in the paper to Coq lemma's in Iris.v
+  Below we give a mapping from proof rules in the paper to Coq lemma's in Iris.v.

   RULE         Coq lemma
   -----------------------